ropensci/mapmetadata/README.md

 Thanks to the [MELD-B research project](https://www.southampton.ac.uk/publicpolicy/support-for-policymakers/policy-projects/Current%20projects/meld-b.page) and the [SAIL Databank](https://saildatabank.com/) team for ideas and feedback.
 Thanks to the [Health Data Research Gateway](https://healthdatagateway.org/en), and the participating data providers, for hosting open metadata.

-This project is funded by the NIHR Artificial Intelligence for Multiple Long-Term Conditions (AIM) programme (NIHR202647).
+This project was created by the [AI for Multiple Long Term Conditions Research Support Facility (AIM-RSF)](https://www.turing.ac.uk/research/research-projects/ai-multiple-long-term-conditions-research-support-facility).
+AIM RSF is funded by the NIHR Artificial Intelligence for Multiple Long-Term Conditions (AIM) programme (NIHR202647).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.